This classic apple torte dessert has a shortbread base, a thin raspberry jam layer, a cream cheese layer and an apple and almond topping.

 If you are a Canadian of a certain age, you may remember this apple torte.
 It was one of the most popular recipes from the 1980’s cookbook “Fare for Friends” and undoubtedly made the rounds in a big way back then.

-Cream Cheese: Full fat cream cheese is needed here, as low-fat versions contain additional ingredients and moisture that will not bake up in the same way.
+Cream Cheese: Full fat cream cheese is needed here, as low-fat versions contain additional ingredients and moisture that will not bake up in the same way as the full fat version.

 Apples: Any apple that’s good for baking will work here.
 I used Pink Lady apples here.